yunhailanuxgk/go-uxgk/README.md

 # UXGK

 UXGK is an [Ethereum-compatible](https://github.com/ethereum/go-ethereum) project.
-It uses a new consensus and new block reward for SmartMesh ecosystem devices and IOT.
+It uses a new consensus and new block reward for UXGK ecosystem devices and IOT.
 And you can view the transactions on the [
 BlockChain Browser Address](https://uxgk.pub).